-- (I) Candidates are prepared to demonstrate understanding of the role in conveying, to families and teams, information about the impact and implications of visual impairment on development and learning and access to the general and expanded core curriculum; - (II) Candidates are prepared to demonstrate understanding of the role in working collaboratively with families and teams for referral for counseling, therapy, or other services to address the unique needs of visual impairment; - (III) Candidates are prepared to demonstrate understanding of the role in increasing awareness of accessibility in physical and virtual environments and improving equitable access to information for families and the educational team; - (IV) Candidates are prepared to demonstrate the importance of role models with visual impairment for a full range of individual learners across settings; - (V) Candidates are prepared to collaborate with educational team and families on service delivery issues unique to visual impairment;
+- (I) Candidates are prepared to demonstrate understanding of the role in conveying, to families and teams, information about the impact and implications of visual impairment on development and learning and access to the general and expanded core curriculum; - (II) Candidates are prepared to demonstrate understanding of the role in working collaboratively with families and teams for referral for counseling, therapy, or other services to address the unique needs of visual impairment; - (III) Candidates are prepared to demonstrate understanding of the role in increasing awareness of accessibility in physical and virtual environments and improving open access to information for families and the educational team; - (IV) Candidates are prepared to demonstrate the importance of role models with visual impairment for a full range of individual learners across settings; - (V) Candidates are prepared to collaborate with educational team and families on service delivery issues unique to visual impairment; - (VI) Candidates are prepared to collaborate with technology and curriculum development staff on accessibility needs; - (VII) Candidates are prepared to serve as liaison between medical care providers, families, and other members of the educational team; - (VIII) Candidates are prepared to collaborate with vision care professionals to facilitate access to the general and expanded core curriculum; - (IX) Candidates are prepared to collaborate with families and orientation and mobility specialists to reinforce orientation and mobility skills and other expanded core curriculum skills; - (X) Candidates are prepared to collaborate with families and other team members to plan and implement transitions; - (XI) Candidates are prepared to instruct and supervise paraeducators, and provide information to families and the educational team in nonvisual strategies that promote independence and autonomy; - (XII) Candidates are prepared to instruct and supervise paraeducators and braille transcribers, and provide information to families and the educational team on the production of accessible media;

-- (VI) Candidates are prepared to collaborate with technology and curriculum development staff on accessibility needs; - (VII) Candidates are prepared to serve as liaison between medical care providers, families, and other members of the educational team; - (VIII) Candidates are prepared to collaborate with vision care professionals to facilitate access to the general and expanded core curriculum; - (IX) Candidates are prepared to collaborate with families and orientation and mobility specialists to reinforce orientation and mobility skills and other expanded core curriculum skills; - (X) Candidates are prepared to collaborate with families and other team members to plan and implement transitions; - (XI) Candidates are prepared to instruct and supervise paraeducators, and provide information to families and the educational team in nonvisual strategies that promote independence and autonomy; - (X) Candidates are prepared to instruct and supervise paraeducators and braille transcribers, and provide information to families and the educational team on the production of accessible media; - (XI) Candidates are prepared to collaborate with families and the educational team to promote literacy development; and - (XII) Candidates are prepared to collaborate with assistive technology professionals to identify and support customized tools to meet the accessibility needs of individuals with visual impairment. - (b) The program shall prepare professionals who understand and apply principles of teaching reading and writing and who meet the following identified standards specified by the International Literacy Association, 2017.
-This requirement may be met in a separate three (3) semester-hour course. - 1.
-Candidates use instructional approaches, materials, and an integrated, comprehensive, balanced curriculum to support student learning in reading and writing. - 2.
-Candidates use a variety of assessment tools and practices to plan and evaluate effective reading and writing instruction. - 3.
-Candidates create a literate environment that fosters reading and writing by integrating foundational knowledge, instructional practices, approaches and methods, curriculum materials, and the appropriate use of assessments. - (c) The program shall require the completion of a content concentration in social science, science, math, language arts, or reading. - A content concentration shall consist of fifteen (15) semester hours of academic content that conforms with the requirements of the content concentrations for middle grades.
-(See GaPSC Rule 505-3-.19).

-- 2. A course taken to meet the requirements of (b) (above) may be counted toward the fifteen semester hours required for the reading concentration. - 3.
-A course taken to meet the requirements of (b) (above) may be counted toward the fifteen semester hours required for the language arts concentration.
+- (XIII) Candidates are prepared to collaborate with families and the educational team to promote literacy development; and - (XIV) Candidates are prepared to collaborate with assistive technology professionals to identify and support customized tools to meet the accessibility needs of individuals with visual impairment. - (b) The program shall prepare professionals who understand and apply principles of teaching reading and writing and who meet the standards for Special Education (P-12) programs specified in GaPSC Rule 505-3-.03 FOUNDATIONS OF READING, LITERACY, AND LANGUAGE (paragraph (3) (f)). - (c) The program shall require the completion of a content concentration in social science, science, math, language arts, or reading. - A content concentration shall consist of fifteen (15) semester hours of academic content that conforms with the requirements of the content concentrations for middle grades.
+(See GaPSC Rule 505-3-.19 MIDDLE GRADES EDUCATION PROGRAM). - 2.
+One or more courses taken to meet the requirements of (b) (above) may be counted toward the fifteen semester hours required for the reading concentration. - 3.
+One or more courses taken to meet the requirements of (b) (above) may be counted toward the fifteen semester hours required for the language arts concentration.